Tulsa Welding School Tuition and Fees: Full 2026 Cost Breakdown

 Tuition and Course Materials

-Tuition for the Welding Specialist program at Tulsa Welding School (TWS) is set at $18,700, while the Welding Specialist with Pipefitting program costs $22,700.
+Tuition for the Welding Specialist program is $18,700.
+The Welding Specialist with Pipefitting program costs $22,700.

-In addition to tuition, you’ll need to account for course materials and textbooks, which typically range from $350 to $400.
-Lab fees, essential for hands-on welding experience, total $2,000.
-Furthermore, a gear package, necessary for safety, costs approximately $1,800.
+Beyond tuition, course materials and textbooks typically run $350 to $400.
+Lab fees for hands-on welding practice total $2,000.
+A gear package for safety equipment costs about $1,800.

-Consequently, the total investment for the Welding Specialist program amounts to $23,650, while the Welding Specialist with Pipefitting program comes to $29,150.
+That puts the total investment at $23,650 for the Welding Specialist program and $29,150 for the Welding Specialist with Pipefitting program.

 Safety and Technology Fees